Destinations Greece The Cyclades Santorini

 Must orderwhole grilled fish + horiatiki

-A third-generation family fish taverna on Akrotiri beach, founded 1967 and hand-carved by “Uncle Nikolas” to feed the Akrotiri excavation crews — the boats moor a few metres from the tables, the catch is whatever came in that morning, the room is shaded with bamboo.
-Pair with the Akrotiri site visit (a 5-minute drive).
-Cash and card both fine; lunch is when the room is alive.
+A third-generation family fish taverna on Akrotiri beach, founded 1967 and hand-carved by "Uncle Nikolas" to feed the excavation crews at the site up the road.
+The boats moor a few metres from the tables, the catch is whatever came in that morning, and the room is shaded in bamboo.
+The Akrotiri site is a 5-minute drive off, so make it one afternoon.
+Cash and card both fine, and lunch is when the room is alive.

 Akrotiri harbour3rd-gen familyPair with the site